Foldex/reflex-curses/README.md

        -d channel_name
               Delete a twitch channel from your followed list

+       -f     Prints out any followed streams that are online.

        -h, --help
               Print help message

-       -f     Prints out any followed streams that are online.

        -i channel_name (--overwrite)
               Import channels followed by channel_name into your followed list.
               Default is to append to your current followed list, add --overwrite to replace it.
               NOTE: Currently limited to the results_limit (default: 75), large lists might not fully import.

+       -v     Print version
 ```

+More info available from the man page: `man reflex-curses`

 An example dmenu script is [Here](./scripts/dmenu_streams.sh)